Securing Impala Data and Log Files

 All Impala read and write operations are performed under the filesystem privileges of the

-user must be able to read all directories and data
+impala user.
+The impala user must be able to read all directories and data

-files that you query, and write into all the directories and data files for INSERT
+files that you query, and write into all the directories and data files for INSERT and

-statements.
-At a minimum, make sure the impala
+LOAD DATA statements.
+At a minimum, make sure the impala user is in the

-group so that it can access files and directories shared between Impala and Hive.
+hive group so that it can access files and directories shared between Impala and Hive.
 See

 User Account Requirements for more details.